Nico Hoerner Preview, Player Props: Cubs vs. Pirates

-On Saturday, Nico Hoerner (.282 slugging percentage in past 10 games, with no home runs) and the Chicago Cubs play the Pittsburgh Pirates, whose starting pitcher will be Colin Selby.
-First pitch is at 7:15 PM ET.
+Nico Hoerner -- with a slugging percentage of .282 in his past 10 games (including no home runs) -- will be in action for the Chicago Cubs versus the Pittsburgh Pirates, with Bailey Falter on the mound, on August 27 at 1:35 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Pirates.
+In his last game he had a hitless showing (0-for-3) against the Pirates.

 Nico Hoerner Game Info & Props vs. the Pirates